-Sea turtles—they were pirate Jack Sparrow’s escape method after being marooned on an island from a mutiny aboard his ship.
+Sea turtles—they were pirate Jack Sparrow’s (Captain?) escape method after being marooned on an island from a mutiny aboard his ship.
 “He roped him a couple of sea turtles, lashed them together, and made a raft.”
 (Pirates of the Caribbean) Go-with-the-flow sea turtles “Crush” and “Squirt” helped clownfish “Marlin” in his search for his son, “Nemo,” in Finding Nemo.

 While sea turtles are really not raft material (I do not think they would appreciate being “lashed together”), they, fictional or not, are pretty amazing reptiles.
 As one of Earth’s most ancient creatures, they have remained unchanged for the last 110 million years.
 I am sure if they could talk people would be eager to listen to the great stories they would have to tell, all of which would leave us in awe.
 Sea turtles were around with the dinosaurs, and as dinosaurs went extinct, sea turtles carried on as a champion in Darwin’s game.
 From their 110 million year reign, we have been able to learn so much about these fascinating creatures.